Slazzo/maxscripts/3dsMax/Utilities/README.md

 removeModifiers.ms
 ---
-Batch remove modifiers from stack, can be used to list all modifier types applied to a set of objects
+Batch remove modifiers from stack, can be used to list all modifier types applied to a set of objects.

 ![](previews/removeModifiers.jpg)

 setBackgroundImage.ms
 ---
-Quick method to set up new environment map and viewport background image with correct aspect ratio
+Quick method to set up new environment map and viewport background image with correct aspect ratio.

 ![](previews/setBackgroundImage.jpg)